 This type of claim applies when the daily stresses and strains of the work place take their toll over time, resulting in physical pain or other health problems.
 Common health issues from continuous trauma include back and shoulder pains, tingling in the hands and wrists, and pain in the legs and feet, just to name a few.

 Common Types Of Continuous Trauma From Work

 It is not necessary that a continuous trauma leads to pain.
-Loss of hearing due to noise exposure may allow for access to medical care including free hearing aids for life as well as permanent disability benefits.
-Emotional stress from work may also result in psychological or physical disability which is recognized in California (subject to certain limitations).
-High blood pressure, heart problems, and some types of cancer resulting from chemical or asbestos exposure are all potentially compensable under the Workers’ Compensation system.
+Loss of hearing due to noise exposure may allow for access to medical care, including free hearing aids for life as well as permanent disability benefits.
+Emotional stress from work may also result in psychological or physical disability that is recognized in California (subject to certain limitations).
+High blood pressure, heart problems and some types of cancer resulting from chemical or asbestos exposure are all potentially compensable under the workers’ compensation system.

 Even if you are unsure if a health issue was caused by, or aggravated by, a continuous trauma at work you have the ability to file a workers’ compensation claim and obtain a free comprehensive medical evaluation with a specially arranged qualified medical examiner or agreed medical examiner who will make a determination as to whether or not you have suffered a compensable injury from your job.